Mexican-American Studies

 Map

-Degree/Certificate Options Degree/Certificate Options Major Code Associate in Arts Degree: Transfer Preparation Chula Vista # Semesters
+Associate in Arts Degree Transfer Preparation: Mexican American Studies Chula Vista # Semesters

 Common Careers

-Below is a sample of the career options available for the Mexican American studies major.
-A few of these require an associate in arts degree, most require a bachelor’s degree, and some require a graduate-level degree: high school or college instructor, historian, researcher, research assistant, urban planner, lawyer, politician, political scientist, international trade specialist, foreign service officer, government employee, business administrator, publisher, librarian, library technician, philosopher, cultural arts director, social service worker, business manager, and consultant.
+Below is a sample of the career options available for the Mexican American studies (Chicano/a/x Studies) major.
+A few of these require an associate in arts degree, but most require a bachelor’s degree, or a graduate-level degree: high school or college/university professor, counselor, historian, researcher, research assistant, urban planner, lawyer, politician, policy analyst, political scientist, civil rights advocate, legislative aid, international trade specialist, foreign service officer, government employee, city/county official, nonprofit program director, business administrator, human resources, community development officer, publisher, librarian, library technician, philosopher, cultural arts director, social service worker, case manager, museum curator, journalist, artistic director for community arts programs, and consultant.

 Typical Duties